-TSB offers fixed-rate business loans from £1,000 to £1,000,000 at a representative APR of 9.9% — the highest unsecured borrowing limit from any UK high-street bank.
+TSB offers fixed-rate business loans from £1,000 to £1,000,000 at a representative APR of 9.9%, available on a secured or unsecured basis depending on the amount.
 However, TSB charges a £250 arrangement fee, making it the only major bank to levy a setup cost.
 Here is our independent review for 2026.

-- Borrow up to £1 million unsecured - TSB offers the highest unsecured business loan limit among traditional high street banks
+- Borrow up to £1 million on a fixed rate - the highest fixed-rate loan ceiling among traditional high street banks, available on a secured or unsecured basis

-- Fixed 9.9% representative APR - competitive rate applies to loans from £1,000 with no early repayment penalties
+- Fixed 9.9% representative APR - the rate applies to loans from £1,000, though break costs can apply if you repay a fixed-rate loan over £25,000 early

-- 7-year maximum term available - longer repayment periods help reduce monthly costs for larger business investments
+- 10-year maximum term available - longer repayment periods help reduce monthly costs for larger business investments

-- Limited to existing TSB customers only - restricts access compared to competitors like Funding Circle who accept new applicants
+- Usually requires an existing TSB account - restricts access compared to competitors like Funding Circle who accept new applicants

 What Is TSB Business Loans?